 2. CBDCs’ effects on on- and off-Ramping

-One major factor that has held down the global adoption of cryptocurrency and DeFi products is the lack of on-/off-ramping techniques.
+One major factor that has held down the global adoption of Crypto Currency App In India and DeFi products is the lack of on-/off-ramping techniques.
 Stablecoins currently provide as a simple on-ramp into the cryptocurrency ecosystem as well as an off-ramp back into desired fiat currencies for many new users.
 They provide transactional ease because to their use of well-known fiat currency.

 For customers in other countries across the world who do not have any stablecoins denominated in their local currencies, this creates transactional bottlenecks because the popular stablecoins are only denominated in a few fiat currencies, such as the USD, EURO, SGD, WON, etc. The current on/off ramping techniques in DeFi could then be seriously disrupted by the advent of CBDCs in many nations.